Figuring Out Gas & Galaxies In Enzo (FOGGIE) XI: Circumgalactic O VI Emission Traces Clumpy Inflowing Recycled Gas: Results

 A correlation with SFR may suggest that the stellar feedback, in the form of hot outflows launched from the galaxy, is responsible for boosting the \OVI\ SB.
 However, taken with Fig.~\ref{fig:sb_flows_z0} that shows it is primarily the inflows and slow-flow gas, and not the outflows, that contribute to the \OVI\ SB profile, it is peculiar that increases in the SFR drive increases in \OVI\ SB.
-Instead, it could be \OVI\ emission is primarily tracing the enrichment of the inflows that occurs when there is a strong burst of stellar feedback.
+Instead, it could be that the strong bursts of stellar feedback that increase the inner CGM metallicity are also enriching the inflowing gas that then glows in \OVI\ emission as it falls back to the galaxy.
 This suggests that \OVI\ emission could be a direct tracer of galactic fountain flows.
 We further discuss the effects of stellar feedback in the next section, and the ability of \OVI\ to trace fountains in Section~\ref{subsec:baryon_cycle}.